 Use probing questions to determine the member’s intent regarding a transaction.

-Create an "Awareness Document" and for large cash withdrawals that appear out of the ordinary, have the member read and sign it prior to the receipt of funds.
+Create an "Awareness Document" and, for large cash withdrawals that appear out of the ordinary, have the member read and sign it prior to the receipt of funds.
 This form could include the following:

 Brief overviews of common fraud schemes.